Mark V Special Operations Craft: Mark V SOC Detachment

 A Mark V SOC detachment is deployable on two USAF C-5 Galaxy aircraft to a theater of operations within 48 hours of notification and is prepared to commence operations within 24 hours after arriving at a forward staging location.
-The detachment can also be delivered in-theater by well or flight deck equipped surface ships with appropriate crane and deck space capabilities, and, if appropriate, under their own power.
+The detachment can also be delivered in-theater by well-deck- or flight-deck-equipped surface ships with appropriate crane and deck space capabilities, and, if appropriate, under their own power.
 A detachment is also transportable by road.

 The Mark V SOC is operated by Naval Special Warfare Group THREE (formerly known as Special Boat Squadron ONE) and Naval Special Warfare Group FOUR (formerly known as Special Boat Squadron TWO) on the east and west coasts.
 Twelve Mark Vs are assigned to NSWG-3, Coronado, California, and eight to NSWG-4, Little Creek, Virginia.

 Mark V Waterfront Operations Support Facility

 Located at Naval Air Station North Island, San Diego, California is a facility to house operational maintenance, training and administrative functions for 12 Mark V SOC.
 The North Island location was designed to allow rapid mobilization and transport of these vessel worldwide.
 The facility provides non-depot level maintenance of rolling stock and depot level maintenance of the Mark V SOC.
 In addition to maintenance and supply/spare parts warehousing facilities, on-site administration and training facilities with classrooms and briefing areas were provided.

 Final design includes a new 115' by 37' U-shaped, reinforced concrete pier, 60' long concrete floating docks to berth five vessels, and a gangway.
 The pier was designed to support the combined load of a 50-ton Mark V and a 70-ton marine travel lift used to lift the vessels out of the water and transport them to the maintenance facility.

 The Support Facility building is Bldg 816 on Naval Air Station North Island, next to the Undersea Rescue Command compound.
 The project as executed does not seem to have included the dock and pier where shown in the planning documents.
 The facility is still is use, now apparently supporting CCM and other NSW craft.